ChatGPT-maker braces for fight with New York Times and authors on 'fair use' of copyrighted works

 Much of the AI industry's argument rests on the "fair use" doctrine of U.S. copyright law that allows for limited uses of copyrighted materials such as for teaching, research or transforming the copyrighted work into something different.

+In response, the legal team representing The Times wrote Tuesday that what OpenAI and Microsoft are doing is “not fair use by any measure” because they're taking from the newspaper's investment in its journalism “to build substitutive products without permission or payment.”

 So far, courts have largely sided with tech companies in interpreting how copyright laws should treat AI systems.
-In a defeat for visual artists, a federal judge in San Francisco last year dismissed much of the first big lawsuit against AI image-generators, though allowed some of the case to proceed.
-Another California judge shot down comedian Sarah Silverman's arguments that Facebook parent Meta infringed on the text of her memoir to build its AI model.
+In a defeat for visual artists, a federal judge in San Francisco last year dismissed much of the first big lawsuit against AI image-generators, though artists have since amended their complaint.
+Another California judge shot down part of comedian Sarah Silverman's arguments against Facebook parent Meta but her case was amended in December and joined with another one that includes writers Ta-Nehisi Coates and Michael Chabon.

-Subsequent cases filed over the past year have brought more detailed evidence, but Aggarwal said when it comes to using copyrighted content to train AI systems that deliver a "small portion of that to users, the courts just don’t seem inclined to find that to be copyright infringement.”
+The most recent lawsuits have brought more detailed evidence of alleged harms, but Aggarwal said when it comes to using copyrighted content to train AI systems that deliver a "small portion of that to users, the courts just don’t seem inclined to find that to be copyright infringement.”

 But judges interpret fair use arguments on a case-by-case basis and it is “actually very fact-dependent,” depending on economic impact and other factors, said Cathy Wolfe, an executive at the Dutch firm Wolters Kluwer who also sits on the board of the Copyright Clearance Center, which helps negotiate print and digital media licenses in the U.S.

-Note: This story was first published on January 9, 2024.
-It was updated on January 10, 2024 to make clear that a lawsuit brought by artists against AI image-generators and another lawsuit against Meta brought by authors, including Sarah Silverman, have been amended after judges dismissed parts of each case.